The Social Insurance Number (SIN) Code of Practice

 You cannot share information from the SIR provided to your authorized department or agency by us at Service Canada with another organization.
 This is the case even if that organization is an authorized user.
 Organizations wishing to get information from the SIR should contact the SIN program.

-The SIN program verifies that the requesting party has permission to get this information.
-The SIN program also makes sure that the request meets the terms of the agreement.
+The SIN program verifies that the requesting party has permission to get this information and that the request meets the terms of the formal agreement governing program access to information in the SIR.
 This includes the type of information that the terms of the agreement allows Service Canada to disclose, and the reason for requiring the information.

 Employees of authorized organizations that request SIN information, but who don’t have access, must contact the SIN program to get this information.
 The employee's name must also be on the employee list at the Social Insurance Number program.
 The program will confirm specific information with the employee for 2 purposes: